Bebel19/Bebel19/README_en.md

 # Master's Student in Robotic and Interactive Systems

 UPSSITECH Toulouse | Class of 2026
-**Currently looking for an apprenticeship starting in September 2025**

 Passionate about embedded systems and autonomous devices, I take part in various technical projects combining robotics, artificial intelligence, perception, and system integration.
 I strive to deeply understand architectures and contribute to tangible, useful, and high-performance systems.